Hard-Stuff/OTA-Hub-device_client/README.md

     It is designed to do this on an abstract Client - this means it works equally well over WiFi (and WiFiClientSecure) as it does over 4G/5G clients such as TinyGSM.

-**OTA Hub DIY** is for the hobbyists and small teams, directly grabbing release files from GitHub, involving as minimal setup as possible.
+**OTA Hub** is for the hobbyists and small teams, directly grabbing release files from GitHub, involving as minimal setup as possible.
 It's completely open-source, and of course, free!

-**OTA Hub Pro** is for the experts and larger teams, providing you with a dashboard to have finer control over your release deployment, fleet management, greater flexibility, and even less setup!
+**OTA Hub Cloud** comes both in free and professional tiers, providing you with a dashboard to have finer control over your release deployment, fleet management, greater flexibility, and even less setup!
 Find out more at [ota-hub.com/pro](ota-hub.com/pro).

-See our [4G example](./examples/SIM7600/) for a SIM7600 HTTPS implementation of this.

-### Benefits over alternatives

-1. No-longer worry about drag-and-dropping `.bin` files into some fiddly UI.
-2. Easily trace your code to your releases to your deployed firmware.
-3. Not locked into any eco-systems you probably aren't using already (you're probably already using GitHub).
-4. Client-agnostic!
-Implement OTA Hub on-top of secure or insecure\* connections, on 4G, NB-IoT, or WiFi modules.
-5. The DIY version is open-source, **completely free**, and GitHub hosting is also (currently) completely free!

-_\* Note that our default examples are for SSL-enabled connections, as GitHub requires a secure connection.
-As this is open-source, you can of course use your own storage buckets APIs for insecure connections etc._

 ## Usage